In This Space: Disrupted

 Go directly to: How to Get Involved.

-Each fall semester, the Women’s Center, Survivor Advocacy Program, Health Promotion, Ohio University Art Galleries, Office of Instructional Innovation, and Ohio Women, and Ohio University Alumni Association, as well as other community partners, offer an arts-based survivor-centered program.
-These programs provide an opportunity to: centralize survivor stories in our understanding of sexual, dating, and domestic violence, and stalking; place the onus of prevention to fall on perpetrators rather than survivors; combat rape myths and stigma; and build empathy within our community for survivor stories.
+The arts-based survivor programs provide an opportunity to: centralize survivor stories in our understanding of sexual, dating, and domestic violence, and stalking; place the onus of prevention to fall on perpetrators rather than survivors; combat rape myths and stigma; and build empathy within our community for survivor stories.

-The 2020 fall exhibit, In This Space: Disrupted [working title], will focus on geographies of space.
+The 2020 fall exhibit, In This Space: Disrupted will focus on geographies of space.
+It is organized and sponsored by the Women’s Center, Survivor Advocacy Program, Health Promotion, Ohio University Art Galleries, Ohio Women, Ohio University Alumni Association, and with support from Counseling and Psychological Services.
 We are asking survivors to join us in making visible the places and spaces in which sexual assault, domestic violence, dating violence, stalking, and harassment occur and how we, as a society, can create spaces of healing.
 The organizers encourage participation from all survivors, of all identities and backgrounds.

 Further Background: Our hope for this project is to make visible the often-anonymous spaces in which interpersonal violence occurs – in public and private – and to create opportunities for survivors to reclaim and occupy space.
 By creating this visibility, we hope it instills awareness in viewers and is a call to action that challenges static narratives that the media often portrays as representing interpersonal violence and survivors.